 Over the past six years, a large quantity of books and archives have found their way to Kaunas.
-Some of the materials that are now in storage at the central library until the Center has enough space to make them accessible to the students.
+Some of the materials are currently in storage at the central library until the Center has enough space to make them accessible to students.
 Among these are more than 10,000 books from individual donors (e.g. Andrew Blane, Ellen Dahrendorf, Martin Dewhirst, Peter Reddaway and John Roberts) and institutions (e.g. St. Anthony’s College).

 Currently the following archives are accessible for research purposes:

 - The archive of the International Association on the Political Use of Psychiatry 1974-1993, an Amsterdam-based organization that was the main engine of the campaign against the use of psychiatry against dissidents in the USSR and several other countries in the world.
 Of this archive no copies exist anywhere else.

 - The independent press archive of the Bukovsky Foundation (incomplete).
 The Bukovsky Foundation/Second World Center in Amsterdam kept record of as many independent publications as possible during the years 1987-1991.;